 - EasyPress Mat (or folded towel)

-- Start with the piece that you cut on your Cricut machine above.
+Start with the piece that you cut on your Cricut machine above.
 You will want to weed away all of the excess around the outside as well as the centers of any letters.

-- This material weeds the same as regular HTV.
+This material weeds the same as regular HTV.
 One thing to note is that some of the fuzz will stay on the sticky portion of the liner.
 So, the liner will not be as sticky once you have your design weeded.

-- Then press according to the time and temperature for the brand of flocked HTV you are using.
+Then press according to the time and temperature for the brand of flocked HTV you are using.
 Once you are done pressing, remove the liner.
-NOTE: The brand that I am using requires that you wait a few minutes before peeling.

 Your shirt is now ready to wear!
 Want to add something special?
 Read on to see how to add sublimation on top of the flocked heat transfer vinyl.

 Now for the magic!
-You can actually use sublimation ink on top of the flocking as it is polyester based.
+You can actually use sublimation ink on top of the flocking as it is polyester-based.
 I added a little blue to my “snowflake” on top of the I in winter.
 You can see how to do that below!

 - Shirt made with flocked HTV